sglkc/google-translate-api/README.md

 TLD for Google translate host to be used in API calls: `https://translate.google.{tld}`.

-#### requestOptions
+##### requestOptions
 Type: `object`

 The options used by the requestFunction.
-The [fetchinit](https://developer.mozilla.org/en-US/docs/Web/API/fetch) and [axiosconfig](https://axios-http.com/docs/req_config) are the default used.  requestOptions.headers is automatically converted to the `Header` class for fetchinit.
+Must be in the style of [fetchinit](https://developer.mozilla.org/en-US/docs/Web/API/fetch).

 ### Returns an `object` | `object[]` | `{[key]: object}`}:
 Matches the structure of the input, so returns just the individual object if just a string is input, an array if an array is input, object with the same keys if an object is input.
 Regardless of that, each returned value will have this schema: